 Ingrown Toenails in Ankeny and Des Moines, IA

-When you visit the Foot and Ankle Center of Iowa, your doctor will initially perform a consultation.
+When you visit one of the doctors at Foot & Ankle Center of Iowa, they will initially perform a consultation.
 At this consultation, they will examine your foot and the ingrown nail.
-Your foot doctor may require x-rays depending on the level of infection.
-Following examination, your foot doctor will discuss different treatment options with you which may include antibiotic usage or a procedure to remove the ingrown nail.
-The procedures for ingrown toenails performed by the foot specialists at Foot and Ankle Center of Iowa have a very high success rate and help you to live pain free without having to worry about the nail growing in again.
+X-rays may be required by the doctor depending on the level of infection.
+Following examination, one of our doctors will discuss different treatment options with you which may include antibiotic usage or a procedure to remove the ingrown nail.
+If a procedure is required the type of procedure and the recovery will be reviewed with you at your consultation.
+The great news is that after ingrown toenail procedures there is very little down town and you can be back to your activity without restrictions the day after the procedure!

 Toenail Fungus in Ankeny and Des Moines, IA